Nic0/tyrs/README.md

 Description
 -----------

-Tyrs is a twitter and identi.ca client based on curse easely configurable.
+Tyrs is a twitter and identi.ca client using curses that is easily configurable.

 - [Home Site](http://tyrs.nicosphere.net)
 - [Quick Start](http://tyrs.nicosphere.net/quick_start.html)